FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/vision/identifying_vumarks/identifying-vumarks.rst

 localization/tracking engine.

-In the method runOpMode() the first two statements are used to configure the system to display a camera monitor window on the FTC Robot Controller app, as the op mode is running.
+In the method runOpMode() the first two statements are used to configure the system to display a camera monitor window on the Robot Controller app, as the op mode is running.
 The first statement (see below) gets the id of the Android view that will be used to display camera output as the op mode is running.
 The second statement creates a